-Data quality control is discussed here and in section 3 and consists of five principal steps, denoted A-E. Most of these steps are based on procedures summarized by Bensen et al. [2007] and Lin et al. [2008], but because of the mixture of instrument types used in this study and the existence of the Kyushu microseism we add extra steps to ensure the reliability of the resulting dispersion measurements.
-Step A. A dispersion measurement is retained for a cross-correlation at a given period only if signal-to-noise ratio (SNR) > 15 at that period, where SNR is defined by Bensen et al. [2007].
-Step B. We remove the effects of the Kyushu microseism, which we discuss further in section 3.
-Step C. We retain an observation at a given period only if both the group and phase velocities are measured by the automated frequency-time analysis method [Bensen et al., 2007].
+[12] Data quality control is discussed here and in section 3 and consists of five principal steps, denoted A-E. Most of these steps are based on procedures summarized by Bensen et al. [2007] and Lin et al. [2008], but because of the mixture of instrument types used in this study and the existence of the Kyushu microseism we add extra steps to ensure the reliability of the resulting dispersion measurements.
+In step A, a dispersion measurement is retained for a cross correlation at a given period only if signal-to-noise ratio (SNR) > 15 at that period, where SNR is defined by Bensen et al. [2007].
+In step B, we remove the effects of the Kyushu microseism, which we discuss further in section 3.
+In step C, we retain an observation at a given period only if both the group and phase velocities are measured by the automated frequency-time analysis method [Bensen et al., 2007].
 Group and phase velocity are separate measurements and are not constrained to agree even though they are related theoretically [e.g., Levshin et al., 1999].
-Step D. We identify and discard stations with bad instrument responses.
-Step E. This step is broken into two parts.
-First, we only accept dispersion measurements with path lengths $\geq 3$ wavelengths.
-Second, a measurement is retained only if the misfit determined from the final dispersion map is less than 12 sec for group travel time and less than 5 sec for phase travel time, which is somewhat more than twice the standard deviation of the final misfit.
-Group and phase velocity dispersion measurements of Rayleigh waves are obtained on the symmetric component of inter-station cross-correlations except for paths identified as affected by the Kyushu microseism, as discussed further in section 3.
+In step D, we identify and discard stations with bad instrument responses.
+Step E is broken into two parts.
+First, we only accept dispersion measurements with path lengths ≥ 3 wavelengths.
+Second, a measurement is retained only if the misfit determined from the final dispersion map is less than 12 s for group travel time and less than 5 s for phase travel time, which is somewhat more than twice the standard deviation of the final misfit.
+Group and phase velocity dispersion measurements of Rayleigh waves are obtained on the symmetric component of interstation cross correlations except for paths identified as affected by the Kyushu microseism, as discussed further in section 3.

-Because the seismic instruments used in this study differ in origin between China, Japan, and the US, and instruments can vary within CEArray between provinces in China, it is important to identify errors and inconsistencies in response files.
+[13] Because the seismic instruments used in this study differ in origin between China, Japan, and the U.S., and instruments can vary within CEArray between provinces in China, it is important to identify errors and inconsistencies in response files.
 For the IRIS network data, F-Net data and most of the Chinese stations, full response (RESP) files including both analog and digital filter stages are available.
-For a small number of Chinese stations we possess only pole-zero response files missing the digital filtering stages.
+For a small number of Chinese stations we possess only polezero response files missing the digital filtering stages.
 We find that for the CEArray instruments, the analog pole-zero responses sometimes differ from the full responses computed from the RESP files for stations that have both types of response files.
 Therefore, we discard the Chinese stations for which we have not been able to acquire RESP files.
 This affected 36 stations, none of which are included in the 232 Chinese stations shown in Figure 1.
-Using these response files, all data are converted to velocity prior to cross-correlation.
+Using these response files, all data are converted to velocity prior to cross correlation.

-Two other procedures are applied to find other instrument response errors.
-First, we identify polarity errors ( $\pi$ phase shift) that may represent a units error in the instrument by comparing P-wave first motions observed across the array following deep, distant teleseisms.
+[14] Two other procedures are applied to find other instrument response errors.
+First, we identify polarity errors (π phase shift) that may represent a unit's error in the instrument by comparing P wave first motions observed across the array following deep, distant teleseisms.
 We also look for half-period misfits based on the final tomography maps at each period.
 These procedures identified seven stations with polarity errors that are discarded.
-Second, we compare the phase and group times measured on the positive and negative lags of all cross-correlations, which identifies timing errors as long as both lags have a high SNR [Lin et al., 2007].
-These procedures identified and discarded three Chinese stations.
+Second, we compare the phase and group times measured on the positive